Triple Glazing: Why We Sometimes Talk Customers OUT of It

 • More energy to toughen the glass.

-• Heavier transport costs (more fuel to move it).
+• Heavier transport costs (more fuel to move the weight).

 If the window only saves a tiny amount of energy in our mild climate, it might take decades for the window to “pay back” the extra carbon used to build it.
 Sometimes, the greenest choice is simply a very good double glazed window.